pattonwebz/idle-webz/README.md

 ## 🚀 Deploy to GitHub Pages

-This project includes an automated GitHub Actions workflow to deploy the production build to GitHub Pages on every push to `main`.
+This project can be deployed to GitHub Pages via an Actions workflow.

 ### Setup Steps
 1. Push your code to a GitHub repository and set the default branch to `main`.